Maple Syrup Monitoring Program and results

 Receiving results

-All producers receive a letter, sent by mail or email, detailing the test results for their maple syrup sample.
+All producers receive a letter, sent by mail or email, detailing the results for their maple syrup sample.

 Compliance action